 Immuta's standard deployment requires minimal administrative effort to scale beyond the addition of nodes to its system.
-The Immuta web service is stateless and horizontally scalable.
+The Immuta Data Access Platformweb service is stateless and horizontally scalable.
 As more organizations move to a cloud-based data ecosystem, this is critical for achieving consistent, secure data access and use.
-Running replicated instances of this internal database allows the active data catalog to scale in support of the web service.
+Maintaining policy creation separate from specific platforms allows data access controls Maintaining policy creation separate from specific platforms allows data access controls to scale in support of the web service.